dmitriy-shingarey/coursera-modern-cpp-dev/white_belt/solutions/week1/even_numbers/README.md

-# Programming task: find all even numbers between
+# Programming task: find all even numbers

   Given two number A and B (A <= B, A >= 1, B <= 30000)
   Find all even numbers between them.